araobp/stm32-mcu/NUCLEO-F401RE/TWELITE/README.md

 TWELITE is a IEEE802.15.4-based sensor networking technology by a Japanese company [MONO WIRELESS](https://mono-wireless.com/en/).

 I used TWELITE with PIC16F1 MCU in a very important IoT projects in Feb 2019.
-It was very successful, so I will use TWELITE rather than other low-power wireless technologies such as BLE, in my upcoming projects for the time being.
+It was very successful, so I will use TWELITE rather than other low-power wireless technologies for the time being.

 ## Goal

-Port this code to STM32: https://github.com/araobp/pic16f1-mcu/blob/master/src/pic16f18326/amg8833.X/twelite.c
+- port this code to STM32: https://github.com/araobp/pic16f1-mcu/blob/master/src/pic16f18326/amg8833.X/twelite.c
+- develop drivers and utilities.
+- confirm that those programs work.
+- use the driver in my edge AI projects.

 ## Set up